spacetelescope/WFC3Library/docs/wfc3tools/calwf3.rst

 `calwf3` is part of HSTCAL package, which can be downloaded separately from its GIT repository in the `Spacetelescope <https://github.com/spacetelescope/hstcal>`_ area.
 It's binaries are also installed along with the STScI distributed package `Astroconda <http://astroconda.readthedocs.io/en/latest/installation.html>`_ .

-A detailed description of the improvements in `calwf3 v3.3`, which is more generally referred to as the UVIS2.0 update, can be found in the `February 22, 2016 issue of the STAN <http://www.stsci.edu/hst/wfc3/documents/newsletters/STAN_02_23_2016#STANIssue22-CALWF3Version3.3>`_.
+A detailed description of the improvements in `calwf3 v3.3`, which is more generally referred to as the UVIS2.0 update, can be found in the `February 22, 2016 issue of the STAN <https://www.stsci.edu/contents/news/wfc3-stans/wfc3-stan-issue-22-february-2016.html#h3-CK-04ec3e61-697b-4ea2-9259-75ae75075f63>`_.

-The current WFC3 Data Handbook can be found at  http://www.stsci.edu/hst/wfc3/documents/handbooks/currentDHB/ .
+The current WFC3 Data Handbook can be found at  https://www.stsci.edu/files/live/sites/www/files/home/hst/instrumentation/wfc3/_documents/wfc3_dhb.pdf .
-In the meantime, if you have questions not answered in this documentation, please contact STScI Help Desk (help[at]stsci.edu).
+In the meantime, if you have questions not answered in this documentation, please contact STScI Help Desk (help@stsci.edu).
 You may also submit a github issue for either the HSTCAL or WFC3TOOLs repositories.

 .. note::